ShaunCurtis/Blazr.Data/readme.md

     => forecasts = await ForecastService.GetForecastAsync(DateTime.Now);
 ```

 Recognise this block of code?
-It comes directly from `FetchData` in the Blazor templates.
+It comes directly from `FetchData` in the Blazor template.
 It's Microsoft distributed code, which gives it a stamp of approval it doesn't deserve.

 So what should it look like?
-This article keeps things as simple as possible.
-The code is *For Demo Purposes*: it's not full production code because I've left out stuff that would make it more difficult to read and understand.
+I keep things simple in this article.
+The code is *For Demo Purposes*: it's not full production code because I've left out stuff that adds complexity and makes it more difficult to read and understand.
 Read my footnote in the Appendix for more information on what's missing.

 ## Repository